I loved Josh Brown’s piece on Bloggers as the Conscience of Wall Street.

 The Next Crash Could Be a Lot Worse

-That was the title of an article a client sent to me.
-Harmless enough.
+The title was harmless enough.
 True even.
 It can always be worse.
 A lot worse.
 The email said, “tell me what you think.” with love, your awesomely cool client.
 I made up the awesomely cool part, but he is.

 The article actually was not terrible.
 Tinged?
 Sure.
 But the prose had a nice voice.
 Were things stretched? –It happens.

-Now, I know– that if I click ‘panic mode’, I’m taken this other anonymous (presumably third-party) blog.
+Now, I know— that if I click ‘panic mode’, I’m taken this anonymous blog.

 Now this particular client is meticulous.
 I was surprised he missed this.
-He probably didn’t click on the ‘panic mode’ link in the Seeking Alpha article.
-Others probably did.
+He probably didn’t click on the ‘panic mode’ link.
 But I know he went to the author’s profile.
 And he sounds impressive enough:

-I have a friend who did this for a few years while living in Argentina.
+I have a friend who did this for a few years, living in Argentina.
 He’s back in the states now.
-He says it’s mundane work (the link-bait writing) but it keeps your mind sharp enough… He wrote about vacation places in Canada & Rocky Mt.
+He just wrapped up a short sale on his house.
+His business is booming now though — he’s teaching english using Skype.
+He’s a writer when he’s not skyping.
+He says it’s mundane work (the link-bait writing) but it keeps your mind sharp enough… He wrote about vacation places in Canada & Mt.
 Resorts (timeshares, I think).
-He was writing about the winter wonderland & all of the great events that were happening… from Buenos Aires.
+He was writing about the winter wonderland & all of the great events that were happening…. from Buenos Aires.

 It’s hard work.
-I know the time that went into hyperlinking and hammering out the content.
+I know the time that went into hyperlinking and hammering that stuff out.
 I commend the effort.
-In this case, I just hate that it’s sitting on a site called Seeking Alpha.
+In this case, I just hate that it’s sitting on a site about seeking alpha.
+It’s seems to me like it’s more about seeking Gold Coins, Silver Coins, Emergency Food, And iPads.